lgsvl/simulator/README.md

 1. Download the latest release of the LGSVL Simulator for your supported operating system (Windows or Linux) here: [https://github.com/lgsvl/simulator/releases/latest](https://github.com/lgsvl/simulator/releases/latest)
 2. Unzip the downloaded folder and run the executable.
+3. If you are running on Linux, make sure you have Vulkan userspace library installed:
+`sudo apt-get install libvulkan1
+`
 ### Building and running from source

 **NOTE**: to clone repository faster, clone only single branch: